archlens/ArchLens/README.md

 # Using the system

-In this section, we will guide you through using the Architectural-Lens system by explaining the commands and output with the example of an API project called 'zeeguu-api' that can be found at https://github.com/zeeguu/api.
+In this section, we will guide you through using the ArchLens system by explaining the commands and output with the example of an API project called 'zeeguu-api' that can be found at https://github.com/zeeguu/api.

 Although the project is not large, understanding the system even for this project size of roughly 40 packages can be challenging.
 To begin generating views, you need to be in the root of your project and run the following command: